The-click/Infotecs/README.md

-Test assignment for an internship at infotecs
+# Test assignment for an internship at Infotecs